VShturma/WP/README.md

     * WordPress Admin user's password (no default value; recommended to specify it in `terraform.tfvars` file)
     * WordPress Admin user's email (no default value; recommended to specify it in `terraform.tfvars` file)

-- Below parameteres specify the path an Ansible playbook which is used by `AWS-ApplyAnsiblePlaybooks` Command Document:
+- Below parameteres specify the path to an Ansible playbook which is used by `AWS-ApplyAnsiblePlaybooks` Command Document:
     * Repository Source Type (default value - `GitHub`)
     * Repository Owner (default value - `VShturma`)
     * Repository Name (default value - `WP`)